spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

   * Container Deployment: [Containers](https://www.docker.com/resources/what-container/) are methods of building, packaging, and deploying an application.
 A container includes the code, runtime, libraries, and all the dependencies required by a containerized workload.
 Container deployment deploys containers to their target environment.
 Review the [Palette Container Deployment](/devx/app-profile/container-deployment) to learn more about container deployment.

- * [Helm](/devx/registries/helm-registry#palettehelmregistry): Helm chart repositories are availabe for use.
-You can add additional Helm registries to Palette, visit the [Palette Helm Registry](/devx/registries/helm-registry#palettehelmregistry) documentation page for guidance..
+ * [Helm](/devx/registries/helm-registry#palettehelmregistry): Helm chart repositories are available for use.
+You can add additional Helm registries to Palette, visit the [Palette Helm Registry](/devx/registries/helm-registry#palettehelmregistry) documentation page for guidance.

  * Manifest: Layers can be constructed using raw manifests to provision Kubernetes resources that are unavailable in Palette or Charts.
 Pack Manifests provide a pass-through mechanism in which additional Kubernetes resources can be orchestrated onto a cluster and the rest of the stack.
 Specific integrations may require the creation of Secrets or CustomResourceDefinition (CRDs).
 Manifest files can be attached to the layer to achieve this.